 We attached each shelf at the same angle with the same amount of spacing all the way up.
-Angles and spacing in the free plans!
+Angles and spacing in the woodworking plans!

 Once all the shelves were in place, that was it!
 This spray paint holder project seriously took just a couple of hours on the same day to cut, sand and assemble!